 After clicking a filter, if a user selects a different “view by” option than what is shown by default, then the Filter list on the results page will update accordingly.
 For example, if the default is this week with (10) events and a user selects month then the list will show the 25 “Athletics” events for the month and the filter count on the right hand side will also update to match.

-Note: This presentation is the result of us trying several presentation methods, including keeping the number the same no matter what view/page you are on.
-Far and away, the way it works now (the number displayed = the number of events you will see when clicked) is the best solution.
-It is far more confusing for users to display that there are 50 “athletics” events on the homepage, but then have only a fraction of that number show when they click the filter.
-Since users are unaware of the overall number of events per filter, seeing (25) displayed on the homepage and seeing 25 events listed after clicking will not be confusing even if there are more events posted further down the road.
+It can be more confusing for Users to display 50 “athletics” events on the homepage, but only have a fraction of that number show when they click the Filter.
+Since Users are unaware of the overall number of events per Filter, seeing (25) displayed on the homepage and then seeing 25 events listed upon clicking will not be confusing even if there are more events posted further down the road.

 Changing Your Default Date Range